chenjoyq/intl-airfare-pricing/README.md

 `curl https://localserver:5000/`
 The response should say: Server is up!

-+ To then access model predictions, follow the steps above for *Accessing Flask API*
++ To then access model predictions, follow the steps above for *Accessing Flask API* but change the request command url (at the end) to say `http://localhost:5000/predict_airfare`